CodeTheCity/city-consult/README.md

 Attempting to connect to the database...
 Connection to database successful!
 ```
-This lets you know that the server is running and that we can connected to the mongo database!
+This lets you know that the server is running and that we are connected to the Mongo database (see further down)!
-Please keep this command-prompt session open to keep the server running.
+**Please keep this command-prompt session open to keep the server running.**
+To stop the Server press **Ctrl+C** inside the terminal

 ### Client
 #### Intro
 The client is a web-browser based interface to the server.
 It looks like a normal messaging interface where the server can pose questions and the user can type answers in response.